wzy151531/Java-chat-program/README.md

 ## Current Function

 * Login validation via jdbc.
-* Send text message or audio to all connected clients
+* Send text message or audio to all connected clients or single connected client.
 * Local chat history in client.
 * Can send some emoji in chat.
 * Show current online clients.